How to get from Cancun to Cozumel

 Unfortunately, taxi drivers are known to try to take advantage of tourists and charge really high prices for their service.

-If you do decide to take a taxi, make sure you establish the rate with the driver BEFORE getting into the taxi.
+If you do decide to take a taxi, make sure you agree on the fare with the driver BEFORE getting in.

 A taxi ride from Cancun to Playa del Carmen should cost around 1000 pesos.

-If the driver is asking for an excessively high amount of money, simply do not get into their taxi and find another one.
+If the driver is asking for an excessively high fare, simply do not get into their taxi and find another one.

 Is there an Uber in Cancun?